25shmeckles/NaDA/Documentation/source/index.rst

                  	   		id_ = False
     		return data

-The data returns a dictionary with identification (id), sequence and scores for bases in the sequence.
+The data returns a dictionary with identification (id), sequence and scores for individual bases in the fastq file .
 Following this script, plotting was conducted as shown in figure 1.
 Here the distribution of the error rate is visualized for every individual base in the sequence, which illustrates the occurence of high and low score regions.
-In these high score regions bases have more chance to be falsly assigned and are thus less reliable if mutations are found in these regions.
+In these high score regions bases have more chance to be falsly assigned and are thus less reliable for mutation identification.
 Likewise, mutations found in low score regions are more likely to be rightly assigned and thus true mutations.

 .. figure::  C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\Fastq_files_qualityscore.png
    :scale:   70%